mistermemer/dankmemerwebsite/src/server/data/blogs/the-hoax.md

-Honestly, I'm not even sure where to begin this blog post.

 I resisted making this for a long time, hoping things would improve, but they have not.
 So there's going to be three sections here, and a TLDR (too long, didn't read) summary at the end.

 ## The Hoax, and How It's Wrong